DenBeke/ORM/README.md

 *Simple ORM implementation for PHP*

-When working with SQL databases, there is always a same monkey work that has to be done, like selecting using the table parameters, putting the result back in to a class, ...
+When working with SQL databases, there is always the same monkey work that has to be done, like selecting using the table parameters, putting the result back in to a class, ...

 ORM (object-relational mapping) solves this problem, you can just call some methods on classes,